feldtsen/pointy-dit212/SDD.md

 ### 3.2 Implemented design patterns

 * MVC (Model View Controller) for separating game logic, user input and graphical interface.
-* the singleton pattern, for the keyboard input controller.
 * the factory (method) pattern, for simplifying the creation of game entities such as players and enemies
 * the command pattern, which is used for executing actions when a key is pressed.
 * the composite pattern, allowing players and enemies to have different abilities and behaviors.
 The construction of these entities is simplified using the factory pattern.